-This holiday is not for everyone.
-In New York, liquor requires a separate license and insurance then wine or beer.
+- This holiday is not for everyone.
+In New York, liquor requires a separate license and insurance than wine or beer.
 Check with your legal counsel to verify any legal needs if you are looking to have a sample, tasting, or outside vendor coming into your business.
 Liquor is insanely expensive for the overhead due to liability.
-I would avoid this day if you are family friendly or don’t serve liquor.
+I would avoid this day if you are family-friendly or don’t serve liquor.

 24th – National Tortilla Chip Day

 - This day is all about the chip but the best thing to do is show off the best things to dip with a tortilla chip such as salsa, chile con queso, or guacamole.

 - This is more of an East Coast or Northeast event in popularity, even though clam chowder is served everywhere.
 It is a day to start engagement on social media which is better, Manhattan or New England?

 - Chili is a food that has spawned competitions all over.
 Share a recipe or ask for people’s favorite recipes.